cisagov/manage.get.gov/docs/developer/README.md

 1. Login via login.gov
 2. Go to the home page and make sure you can see the part where you can submit a domain request
 3. Go to /admin and it will tell you that your UUID is not authorized (it shows a very long string, this is your UUID).
 Copy that UUID for use in 4.
-4. (Designers)- message in #getgov-dev that you need access to admin as a `superuser` and send them this UUID along with your desired email address.
+4. (Designers) Message in #getgov-dev that you need access to admin as a `superuser` and send them this UUID along with your desired email address.
 Please see the "Adding an Analyst to /admin" section below to complete similiar steps if you also desire an `analyst` user account.
 Engineers will handle the remaining steps for designers, stop here.

 (Engineers) In src/registrar/fixtures_users.py add to the `ADMINS` list in that file by adding your UUID as your username along with your first and last name.
 See below: